JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q157211" title="geranium" aliases="Geranium">
 <param ve-entity eid="Q146118" title="pelargonium" aliases="Pelargonium">
 <param ve-entity eid="Q18083598" title="Pelargonium inquinans">
 However, you might be surprised to learn that the scarlet geranium with which Dickens was so enamored was not actually a _Geranium_.
 In fact, it was a _Pelargonium_ – _Pelargonium inquinans_, to be exact.
 The _Pelargonium_ and the _Geranium_ have been embroiled in a long history of taxonomic confusion, which dates back to the 1670s.
+Because the tremendous popularity of the _Pelargonium_ as an ornamental and an aromatic outpaced its accurate taxonomic grouping, confusion surrounding the rightful name and genera of the plant persisted for centuries.
+Despite naturalists proving that the _Pelargonium_ and the _Geranium_ are two distinct genera, the public grew so accustomed to calling the using the common name “geranium” for both types of plants that we still do so today.
 <param ve-image fit="contain" primary url="https://www.biodiversitylibrary.org/pageimage/53144785" title="Botanical drawings of _Pelargonium odoratissimum_ and _Pelargonium inquinans_, Biodiversity Heritage Library">

 ### References